dandananddada/eten.wang/src/pages/markdown/2019-07-05-browser-caching.markdown

 date:   2019-07-05
 path: web-caching
 title: Web Caching
-summary: 'Caching is the term for storing reusable responses in order to make subsequent requests faster. '
+summary: 'Caching is the term for storing reusable responses in order to make subsequent requests faster.'
 ---

 ### What is Caching